About Gregory Burgess | Gregory Burgess for Congress | CA-2

 Why I’m Running

 Democrat, Republican, Independent: this district belongs to all of us.
 I am not asking for your money.
 I am asking for your vote — and your attention.
 This campaign runs on candidate statements, community festivals, letters to the editor, and op-eds.
-If I am not elected, I will present every bill to whoever wins CA-2, in the hopes they will carry the work forward.
+If I am not elected, I will present every bill to whoever wins CA-2, in the hope they will carry the work forward.
 The legislation is what matters.
 The election is only one path to getting it done.

 Read my bills at gregoryburgessforcongress.com.
 I humbly ask for your vote.